johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 ## Learning Objetives

+1. Quick review of nomenclature of key coding characters
 1. Open Terminal
 1. Describe what a command line interface is
 1. Describe the state of the current directory